loofxtrt/copycat/README.md

 <img src="./copycat_banner.svg" width="256" alt="Copycat" style="display: block;">
 An icon theme forked from Kora, replacing/modifying a few icons while trying to make them more accurate to the original software logo's colors and shapes

-Small inconsistencies in the gradients on folder icons were also normalized to be exactly the same tone
+Small inconsistencies in the gradients of folder icons were also normalized to be exactly the same tone

 [![Static Badge](https://img.shields.io/badge/tar.gz-download_icon_pack-yellow)](https://github.com/loofxtrt/copycat/releases/latest)
 ## Conventions and rules